(Updated March 2021)

 |Architecture||Spring Semester, First Year

-(Students should have some device, such as an older computer, available for online courses in the Fall Semester, First Year.)
+(Students should have some device, such as an older computer, available for courses in the Fall Semester, First Year.)

 |Windows computers are required.|